AlekseyUsov/workshops/terraform/README.md

 ansible-playbook workshop.yml -e state=present
 ```

-Notice that not all Ansible modules support check mode.
+Note that not all Ansible modules support check mode.

 Commit the changes:
 ```